Ashod/Now-Reading-Redux/README.md

 1. Install `now-reading-redux` as described below.
 1. Activate `now-reading-redux`.
 1. Your database will be updated and library restored as was previously.

+Note: After upgrading the widget, if any, may get removed.
+This may happen in some themes but not most.
+If it is, simply drag it where you'd like to see it.

 ## Frequently Asked Questions ##